Sunday Recap: ISC Canada East Qualifier

 Ohsweken Redmen 2, Kingston Axemen 2026 0 (5:30 AM)

-The Ohsweken Redmen set the tone for their Sunday run with a crisp 2-0 shutout against the Kingston Axemen 2026.
-Ohsweken manufactured single runs in both the top of the fourth and top of the fifth frames to build a cushion.
+The Ohsweken Redmen set the tone for their Sunday bracket run with a crisp 2-0 shutout against the Kingston Axemen 2026.
+Following three scoreless innings of play, Ohsweken broke the deadlock and manufactured single runs in both the bottom of the fourth and bottom of the fifth frames to build a cushion.
 Redmen pitcher Clayton Robinson earned top performer honors for completely stifling the Axemen bats.

-The Georgian Bay Giants 180 advanced past the St. Thomas Elgins in a tight 3-1 game.
+The Georgian Bay Giants advanced past the St. Thomas Elgins in a tight 3-1 game.
 The Elgins opened the scoring with a run in the top of the first inning, but the Giants quickly adjusted.
-Georgian Bay responded with two runs in the bottom of the third and an insurance run in the fifth.
+Georgian Bay responded with two runs in the bottom of the third to take the lead and added a crucial insurance run in the bottom of the fifth.
 Giants ace Onishi took top performer honors by turning in an absolute gem in the circle.

 Ohsweken Redmen 3, Waterdown Hammer 1 (8:00 AM)

 Ohsweken continued their march forward, defeating the Waterdown Hammer 3-1.
-The Redmen jumped out to an early lead with a run in the top of the first and padded it with a pair in the top of the fourth.
-Waterdown clawed a run back in the bottom half of the fourth, but they could find no further offense.
-Dustin Veenhof earned top performer honors for anchoring the Redmen’s defense.
+The Redmen jumped out to an early lead with a run in the top of the first inning and padded it with a pair of runs in the top of the fourth.
+Waterdown clawed a run back in the bottom half of the third inning, but they could find no further offense against a locked-in defense.
+Dustin Veenhof earned top performer honors for anchoring the Redmen’s effort.

 Legends Division

-The veteran division finalized its tournament bracket on Sunday with high-scoring matchups.
+The veteran division finalized its tournament bracket on Sunday with highly competitive, high-scoring matchups.